No items found.

 Insurance and reinsurance companies have traditionally been targets for Berkshire Hathaway because they provide investors with fast access to liquidity, creating good reinvestment opportunities when they’re available.

 The conglomerate already owns several well-known insurance companies like GEICO, creating huge synergies in their portfolio between the companies.
-However, in a rare error of judgement, the company paid for General RE with its own shares rather than cash.
+However, in a rare error of judgment, the company paid for General RE with its own shares rather than cash.
 The same stock is now worth close to $100 billion.

 9. Danone and Numico merger for $13B in 2007

 When Danone bought Numico in 2007, it paid a significant 44% premium over its listed price.
-The deal marked its first foray into baby foods, an area that it has made several acquisitions in subsequent years.
+The deal marked its first foray into baby foods, an area that it has made several acquisitions in in subsequent years.
 Numico is the manufacturer of well-known consumer brands in the baby food space such as Milupa and Cow & Gate.

 10. 3M and Acelity merger for $6.7B in 2009